Gin and Tonic Sorbet

 juice of 1 lemon

-1 egg white (can be excluded, with some negative stability consequences)
+1 egg white (can be excluded, with some negative stability consequences.
+Not fond of raw egg whites?
+Great alternatives include Italian meringue or aqufaba; see below for links)

 Combine all ingredients except for the egg white, stir, taste and possibly add some more lemon juice if you like.
 Make sure the mixture is chilled before churning it in your ice cream machine (it goes without saying that if all ingredients already come straight from the refrigerator, there is no need to chill the mixture further before freezing it).

-If you don’t have an ice cream machine and still-freeze, add the egg white when the sorbet base has become almost firm for the first time (probably after 1-1 1/2 hours in the freezer).
+If you don’t have an ice cream machine and still-freeze, add the egg white (or the Italian meringue/Aquafaba) when the sorbet base has become almost firm for the first time (probably after 1-1 1/2 hours in the freezer).

 Highly recommended: extra freezing